npryce/acceptance-and-approval-workshop/handout.md

 1. Implement the method `fitCurveForDataSourceA` of class `exercise.DataFitting` to fit a curve to data sets sampled from Data Source A.

 2. Implement the method `fitCurveForDataSourceB` of class `exercise.DataFitting` to fit a curve to data sets sampled from Data Source B.

+To ensure that we can explore the topic within the time available, we will simulate the numerical programming itself.
+Instead of writing a suitable algorithm, you only have to pick the most acceptable a set of potential algorithms provided to you.

 Cucumber Tests